SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Experiment

-We compare our \methodname to prior work with the ATLAS dataset under the ``leave-one-site-out''~\cite{esteban2017mriqc} setting; that is, we regard one site as the testing set and the other eight sites as the training set, and then report the average performance.
-We emphasize that the testing set is not used to tune the hyperparameters, as this could lead to overfitting.
-The prior work we compared includes U-net~\cite{2015U}, ResUNet~\cite{2017Road}, PSPNet~\cite{DBLP:conf/cvpr/ZhaoSQWJ17}, DeepLabv3+~\cite{DBLP:conf/eccv/ChenZPSA18}, X-Net~\cite{2019X}, U-Net3+~\cite{DBLP:conf/icassp/HuangLTHZIHCW20}, nnU-Net~\cite{isensee2021nnu}, and Unlearning\cite{dinsdale2021deep}.
-Following~\cite{tustison2013instrumentation}, we reproduced baseline methods as follows.
-First, the structure of U-net baseline is the same as the structure of U-net we used in Table~\ref{tab:UNet}.
-ResUNet is added residual connections based on U-net baseline.
-Moreover, PSPNet, Deeplab3+, X-Net, U-Net3+, nnU-Net, and Unlearning are implemented via the original authors' GitHub codes.
-Second, all baseline methods follow the original authors' default settings, and the comparisons are performed on the same training and testing splitting.
-Third, we used the widely-used metrics to evaluate the performance.
-Fourth, those models are trained on the same GPU, and the preprocessing steps are the same and already done in the released dataset.
-Finally, the comparison in terms of the number of parameters suggests that the performance gain does not come from the model size.
-Note that the input images of these other methods are z-score--normalized.
+Following~\cite{tustison2013instrumentation}, we reproduce baseline methods as follows.
+First, the structure of U-net and ResUNet baseline is based on the structure of U-net we used in Table~\ref{tab:UNet}.
+U-Net3+, nnU-Net, X-Net, CLCI-Net, FACT, Unlearning, and RAM-DSIR are implemented via the original authors' GitHub codes.
+Moreover, DFENet is implemented on the grounds of the original authors' description.
+Second, all baseline methods follow the original authors' default settings.
+Third, the preprocessing steps for those models are the same.
+On the basis of the preprocessing steps already done in the released dataset, the other methods take z-score--normalized MR images as input.

-The comparison results among different methods are shown in Table~\ref{tab:performance_comparison}.
-We also adopted Wilcoxon test~\cite{conover1999practical} to examine if the method achieving the best result has the same performance as the other methods.
-The p-values results also confirmed that the best results achieved by our method are significantly better than other baseline methods.